cosminadrianpopescu/azul/README.md

-To restore the layout, instead of calling the `AzulRestoreLayout` command, you can call in a lua file the `azul.restore_layout` function, which takes as a first argument the file where the layout is saved and as a second argument a callback with 2 parameters: the azul terminal structure and the this id.
+To restore the layout, instead of calling the `AzulRestoreLayout` command, you can call in a lua file the `azul.restore_layout` function, which takes as a first argument the file where the layout is saved and as a second argument a callback with 2 parameters: the azul terminal structure and this id.
 This gives you a much more flexibility to set up your pane upon a layout restore.

 For example: `:AzulSaveLayout<cr>`, and then